yaacovCR/graphql-spec/spec/Section 7 -- Response.md

 ### Incremental

 The `incremental` entry in the response is a non-empty list of Incremental Results.
-If the response of the GraphQL operation is a response stream, this field may appear on both the initial and subsequent values.
+If the response of the GraphQL operation contains incrementally delivered results, this field may appear on both the initial and subsequent values.
 If present, the `incremental` entry must contain at least one Incremental Result.

 The Incremental Result is used to deliver data that the GraphQL service has chosen to incrementally deliver.
 An Incremental Result may be ether an